 3. Optimize Tools and Cutting Parameters

 Tools are the maestros of precision in machining.
-The selection of appropriate tools, coupled with the rigorous calibration of cutting parameters tailored to specific machining requirements, is instrumental in minimizing errors and elevating the overall precision of the process.
+The selection of appropriate tools, coupled with the rigorous calibration of cutting parameters tailored to specific error types in machining requirements, is instrumental in minimizing errors and elevating the overall precision of the process.

 4. Environmental Control Measures